 Best for: Institution-specific enrollment, retention, program, and alumni research at dramatically lower cost.

-AI-moderated interviews at $20 per conversation provide direct student, parent, alumni, and employer voice with 5-7 levels of depth.
-A comprehensive annual education research program costs $10,000-$25,000 and delivers every study in 72 hours.
-The Intelligence Hub creates compounding institutional memory that survives staff turnover.
+AI-moderated interviews at $25 per conversation provide direct student, parent, alumni, and employer voice with 5-7 levels of depth.
+A comprehensive annual education research program costs $10,000-$25,000 and delivers every study in 24 hours.
+The Customer Intelligence Hub creates compounding institutional memory that survives staff turnover.

 Replaces Hanover for: Enrollment yield research, retention analysis, program evaluation, alumni outcome studies, campus experience research, accreditation evidence.